“Charismatic” is derived from the New Testament Greek term charisma, translated “gift.”

 “The coming of the lawless one will be in accordance with the work of Satan displayed in all kinds of counterfeit miracles, signs and wonders, and in every sort of evil that deceives those who are perishing.”
 [2 Thes.
 2:9-10]

 There have been many examples throughout history and in our present culture of those deceivers operating in counterfeit miracles and signs & wonders.
 One doesn’t have to look much farther than some of the TV evangelists to find it, the holy laughter present at the Lakeland Revival in 2008 and the manifestation of demons in Stacy Campbell, or in the craze with visitations of the Blessed Virgin Mary.
+There are many false teachers in our day selling their false hope/false healings, etc. in exchange for significant contributions to their financial wealth.
+Beware of those and steer clear.

 Paul’s message to the Corinthians [1 Cor.
 13] attempted to correct the problems in that Church because they were so busy fracturing the fellowship over the temporary issues and forgetting what was eternal.
 The Corinthian church had allowed the entire world system in which they existed to infiltrate their assembly.

 For example, they were emphasizing human philosophies – dominated by materialism, antagonism, competition, selfishness and, hatred (chaps.
 1-4), they were into hero worship (chap.
 3), they were involved in terrible, gross, sexual immorality (chaps.
 5-6), they were suing each other in court – resented each other, argued with each other, and shut each other out from their private groups (chap.
 6), they had misevaluated their home and marriage relationships – deprived each other in marriage, divorced each other (chap.
-7), they were confused about pagan feasts, idolatry, and things offered to idols – withheld food from the poor at the love feast, burned the Lord’s Table into a drunken orgy (chaps.
+7), they were confused about pagan feasts, idolatry, and things offered to idols – withheld food from the poor at the love feast, turned the Lord’s Table into a drunken orgy (chaps.
 8-10), they had relinquished and perverted the proper place of women within the church meeting (chap.
 11), they had misunderstood the whole dimension of spiritual gifts and fought each other for prominence in the use of their spiritual gifts (chap.
 12), and they had lost hold of the greatest thing – love (chap.
 13).

 The corrupt spirit of Corinth had permeated the church.
 The Christians had become carnal, worldly, indulgent, selfish, contentious, vengeful, proud, and compromising.
 Almost everything that was characteristic of the society had been picked up by the church.
 They even perverted their own spiritual behavior into pagan-like religion – twisting spiritual gifts away from the Spirit and operating them in the flesh.

 All these things were evidence of the absence of the one thing needed: love.
 Love is not a feeling or an emotion.
-It is a spirit of self-sacrifice.
-It is a willingness to met another’s need – even if it means sacrificing something we need or possess.
+It is a spirit of self-sacrifice, it is a willingness to met another’s need – even if it means sacrificing something we need or possess.

 Love never fails.
 But where there are prophecies, they will cease; where there are tongues, they will be stilled; where there is knowledge, it will pass away.
 For we know in part and we prophesy in part, but when perfection comes, the imperfect disappears.
 When I was a child, I talked like a child, I thought like a child, I reasoned like a child.
 When I became a man, I put childish ways behind me.
 Now we see but a poor reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known.
 [1 Corinthians 13:8-12]